ITSpecialist111/ai_automation_suggester/README.md

 ## Disclaimer

-This integration is a third-party custom component and is not affiliated with or endorsed by Home Assistant or OpenAI.
+This integration is a third-party custom component and is not affiliated with or endorsed by Home Assistant or any of the AI providers.

 ---